datatrail-jhu/02_googlecloud/manuscript/09_youtube.md

 ### Google Maps quiz

+{choose-answers:4}
 ?
-Which of the following is not a feature when using YouTube?
+Which of the following is *not* a feature when using YouTube?

-A) Downloading videos
+C) Downloading videos
+C) Creating a Spreadsheet
-b) Creating playlists
+o) Creating playlists
-c) Saving videos for later
+o) Saving videos for later
-d) Uploading videos
+o) Uploading videos
+o) Commenting on videos
+o) Reading others' comments on videos

 {/quiz}